 The state administration consists of the 14 ministries: Ministry of Finance, Ministry of Foreign Affairs, Ministry of the Interior, Ministry of Public Administration, Ministry of Economic Development and Technology, Ministry of Labour, Family, Social Affairs and Equal Opportunities, Ministry of Education, Science and Sport, Ministry of Culture, Ministry of the Environment and Spatial Planning, Ministry of Infrastructure, Ministry of Health, Ministry of Justice, Ministry of Agriculture, Forestry and Food, and Ministry of Defence.
 The government includes also the Government Office for Development and European Cohesion Policy and the Office of the Government of the Republic of Slovenia for Slovenians Abroad.

-In January 2020, Slovenian Prime Minister Marjan Šarec resigned, ending the country's first minority government, a centre-left coalition.
+In January 2020, Slovenian Prime Minister Marjan Šarec resigned, ending the country's first minority government.
 In March 2020, Janez Janša was elected as the 14th President of the Government of the Republic of Slovenia.
-The center-right Slovenian Democratic Party (SDS), formed a majority coalition with the center-left Party of Modern Center (SMC), the pensioners' Democratic Party of Pensioners of Slovenia (DeSUS), and the New Slovenia (Christian Democrats).
+The Slovenian Democratic Party (SDS), formed a majority coalition with the Party of Modern Center (SMC), the Democratic Party of Pensioners of Slovenia (DeSUS), and the New Slovenia (Christian Democrats).

 Judicial powers in Slovenia are executed by judges, who are elected by the National Assembly.
 Judicial power in Slovenia is implemented by courts with general responsibilities and specialised courts that deal with matters relating to specific legal areas.
 The State Prosecutor is an independent state authority responsible for prosecuting cases brought against those suspected of committing criminal offences.
 The Constitutional Court decides on the conformity of laws with the Constitution; all laws and regulations must conform with the general principles of international law and with ratified international agreements.
 The Constitutional Court is composed of nine judges who are elected for a period of nine years.